gliderlabs/cmd/docs/cli.md

 Cmd uses your GitHub user for authentication.
 It also uses the SSH public keys stored with your GitHub account.
 If you haven't uploaded a public key to GitHub, you can easily add one in Settings under [SSH and GPG keys](https://github.com/settings/keys).

-For more information you can read [Connecting to GitHub with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/).
+For more information, you can read [Connecting to GitHub with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/).
 If you can connect to GitHub via SSH, you can connect to Cmd.

 ## Builtin Commands